inkognitro/oas-tszod-gen/README.md

   // An empty array results in no added implementations.
   // By default, all available RequestHandler implementations are added.

-  ignoreEndpointsWithoutOperationId: false,
+  ignoreEndpointsWithoutOperationId: false, // optional
-  // This one is false by default
+  // In case of `true`, endpoints whithout an "operationId" are ignored for code output.
+Default is `false`.
 });
 ```